galNess/arxiv-reformatter/readme.md

     - `SKIP_CS`: **optional**.
 List of words in the title to skip from reformatting.
 This is useful if you want to skip some papers that you find irrelevant, .e.g., `"['crypto', 'vision']"`.
     - `SKIP_PHYSICS`: **optional**.
 Same as `SKIP_CS`, but for physics arXiv emails.
+	- Note that **optional** parameters are, well, optional.
+But if you don't keep them in the environment make sure to clear them from the `/.github/workflows/actions.yml` file too!
 5. Go to the repo actions, and enable the workflow.
     - To dig deeper into the gitHub actions part, you can check out [the template I forked](https://gitHub.com/patrickloeber/python-gitHub-action-template) to create this repo.